Mount Airy, Philadelphia: History

 Beggarstown (also Beggars-town or Beggar Town), an area centered along Germantown Avenue between Gorgas Lane and Cliveden Street, was formed out of the so-called "Sidelands" of Germantown.
 The Sidelands were a section of Germantown Township that had been set aside so that the owners of lots in the center of Germantown could have access to an equal share of land in the entire village of Germantown section of Germantown Township.
 The portion from which Beggarstown grew covered the area from Upsal Street to roughly Sedgwick Street, Stenton Avenue, and Wissahickon Avenue.
 As the Germantown village filled up, settlers began to move northwest along Germantown Avenue.
 By the 1730s and 1740s, the Sidelands area was subdivided into smaller house lots.
 An account published in 1770 states that the area received its name as a result of its first resident's begging for money to build his house, which later became the home of the Germantown Church of the Brethren.
 The name for this area disappeared by the late 19th century, and it was sometimes called Pelham, Germantown, or Mount Airy.

 Much of modern Mount Airy was developed in the late 19th and early 20th centuries, spreading out from Germantown Avenue and two railroad lines.
 Large three-story, gray-stone Victorian, colonial revival, and Norman and Cotswold-style houses and mansions, with stained glass windows and slate roofs, are situated on many of the area's tree-lined streets.
 They dominated districts like West Mount Airy's Pelham section (a Wendell and Smith development from the 1890s), East Mount Airy's Gowen Avenue (the James Gowen Estate development from the 1880s), Sedgwick Farms (an Ashton S. Tourison development from 1905), and Stenton (a Frank Mauran development from 1905) areas.

 Demographics

-As of the U.S. Census Bureau 2021 American Community Survey, Mount Airy had 29,206 residents.
+As of the U.S. Census Bureau 2021 American Community Survey, the 19119 which encompasses Mount Airy had 29,206 residents.

-57.4% of those residents were Black or African-American, 33.2% White/Caucasian, 2.8% Hispanic, 1.3% Asian, and 5.3% were from other races or from 2 or more races.
+Of those residents, 57.4% were Black or African-American, 33.2% White/Caucasian, 2.8% Hispanic, 1.3% Asian, and 5.3% were from other races or from 2 or more races.

 There were 12,564 households.
 50.5% of households were married couples living together, 21.2% had a female householder, 7.2% had a male householder, and 21.1% were non-families.
 The average household size was 2.3.

-19.5% of Mount Airy's residents were under the age of 18 and 19% were 65 years and over.
+Of Mount Airy's residents, 19.5% were under the age of 18 and 19% were 65 years and over.
 The median age was 42 years.
 54.4% of residents were female.
 45.6% of residents were male.

 The median household income was $72,685 and the per capita income was $48,997.